 All users must be assigned a unique user account with only the privileges allotted by their respective role.
 There must be a formal registration process for provisioning a University account requiring the appropriate authorization.
 Account creation, updates, disabling, suspending, resetting, and re-enabling must be a defined process.
 All such account activity must be recorded in a secure audit trail.

-Student accounts will be created once an applicant is admitted to the University.
+Student accounts will be created once an applicant submits a deposit to the University.
 Student accounts will be confirmed by the office of Academic Records.
-The account provisioning process begins when a student record is entered into the Banner system.
-Students must acknowledge that they received information of selected security and/or acceptable use policies and guidelines and will be responsible for complying with them.

 Employee accounts will be created once the employee’s information is entered into the Banner system.
 The account provisioning process begins when the appropriate senior staff member or supervisor within the hiring department enters information into the Account-Request system.
 Permanent and temporary staff accounts will be confirmed by the Human Resources office and Faculty accounts will be confirmed by the Human Resources office or the office of Academic Affairs.
 Employees must acknowledge that they received information of selected security and/or acceptable use policies and guidelines and will be responsible for complying with them.

 A contractor or consultant is defined as someone who has a substantial presence on campus, and/or acts in a similar role as a staff member but is not an employee of the university and requires access to University resources.
 A temporary account is to be used to obtain and manage time-limited (365-days or less) temporary account credentials for non-Bryant employees who are working with Bryant faculty and staff.
 The faculty or staff member requesting the temporary account becomes the sponsor and is responsible for the proper usage and management of the account.
 Temporary accounts are authorized by a senior staff member or supervisor within the requesting department.
 Temporary contractor accounts should be confirmed by the supervisor/manager of the requesting department.
-The temporary account provisioning process begins when the contractor’s information is entered into the Temporary-Account Request system.
+The temporary account provisioning process begins when a request for a temporary Bryant account is made on behalf of the contractor.
 Not all contractors will have a record in Banner.
 Contractors and Consultants must acknowledge that they received information of selected security and/or acceptable use policies and guidelines and will be responsible for complying with them.